Ensono/stacks-java-core-api/README.md

 ## How to use

-There are three ways to integrate this module in your project:
+There are four ways to integrate this module in your project:
-- Use it as a Maven dependency
+- Use it as a [Maven dependency](#maven-dependency)
-- Create a localized solution using Maven Archetypes artifacts
+- Create a localized solution using [Maven Archetypes artifacts](#localized-solution-using-maven-archetypes)
-- Clone this repo, build and used as a Maven module
+- Clone this repo, [locally build](#building-the-module-locally) and used as a Maven dependency
-- Clone this repo, create a custom archetype and then use it as a Maven module
+- Clone this repo, create a [custom archetype](#creating-an-archetype) and then use it as a Maven dependency

 ### Accessing Artifactory